About Mini Aussies

 Mini Aussies developed around 1968 from the Standard Australian Shepherd.
 Over time of breeding small sized standards, the mini was developed.
 A Standard size for a Mini Aussie is 13-17 inches tall at the shoulder.
 They can range from 15-35 pounds.
 They are an energetic dog and do require some daily activity.
 They are fast learners and do great as inside or outside dogs.
 Although little, they still have a strong herding instinct.
 They are great family pets and great with kids.
 They love to play and run around.
 They can be very protective of family and home.
 It’s important to socialize these dogs as puppies to other dogs and people.

-To visit other information and health problmes of this breed visit: http://www.ashgi.org/articles/health_surveys_dirty_doz.htm
+To visit other information and health problems of this breed visit: http://www.ashgi.org/articles/health_surveys_dirty_doz.htm

-The aussiedoodle is a newer "designer" breed from very selective and diligent breeding.
-Both poodles and aussies are very good dogs.
-The poodle just like the aussie is very smart!
-We expect our puppies to get about 35 lbs and around 17 inches tall.
+Our aussiedoodles are a result of very selective and diligent breeding.
+A mix between a poodle and a mini aussie, these dogs are extremely smart and a great family dog.
+We expect our puppies to get be 25- 35 lbs and around 17 inches tall.
 Both have distinct jobs.
 The aussie coming from the herding category and the poodle coming from the non sporting group.
 They will still be fairly active dogs requiring moderate activity and room to run.
 Socialization is always important as both of these breeds can be very protective of their family.
 They can also be VERY social dogs.
 It all depends on how they are raised around people and other dogs from day one.
 They can live both in and outdoors.
 The hair coat will most likely be a combination of the aussie and the poodle however some puppies may tent to look more like one breed that the other.
 They will have long wavy coats.
 While the poodles do need hair cuts regularly, you do not want to shave the coat of an aussie since they are double coated dogs.
-We recommend taking your aussiedoodle to the groomer and letting them "trim" the coat to a medium length.
-They should not be shaved to the skin like the poodle but not left super long either.
-The benfit of this cross is that they "should" shed less than the aussie.
-I can not advertise them as non shedding but am encouraged they will have minimal shedding compared to the aussie.
-Just google Aussiedoodle, you will not be able to stop thinking about adding one to your family!
-UPDATE: So far our Miniaussiedoodles have been non shedding and are ranging 25-30 lbs.
-They have the shaggy poodle coat and will need groomed.
+We recommend taking your aussiedoodle to the groomer as they will require a regular groom much like the poodle.
+The benefit of this cross is that they “should” shed less than the aussie.
+I can not advertise them as non shedding but they really do shed very little.